bromsk/BayesInPython/docs/04-NonlinearInR.md

 ### Intercept RE, A RE, WITH GP (same for all loc)

 Now we add the Gaussian Process to the model, explicitly allowing for the correlated change in background moth pressure over time.
-However, we start with using the same GP for all locations:
+This allows for peaks and dramatic changes in a moth population over time, which mimics what is observed.
+We start with using the same GP for all locations.

 $$
 y_{ijt} \sim NegBinom(\lambda_{ijt}, \theta) \\